-(Ratified at the 2015 Annual General Meeting of the Association)
+(Ratified at the May 2017 Extraordinary General Meeting of the Association)

-OBJECTIVES: The objectives of the Association shall be: To develop, improve and advance the art and science of the Disc Jockey/Disco Operative in all their aspects.
-To develop, improve and advance public education in and appreciation of the art and science of the Disc Jockey/Disco Operative in all their aspects.
-To develop, improve and advance the professional standing of the Disc Jockey/Disco Operative in the eyes of the general public, industry-related organisations and relevant statutory bodies.
+2. OBJECTIVES: The objectives of the Association shall be: To develop, improve and advance the art and science of the DJ or Disco Operative in all their aspects.
+To develop, improve and advance public education and understanding of the art and science of the DJ or Disco Operative in all their aspects.
+To develop, improve and advance the professional standing of the DJ or Disco Operative in the eyes of the general public, industry-related organisations and relevant statutory bodies.
 Any such similar aims as the National Executive Committee may from time to time decide are appropriate.

 Please note: for members aged between 16 – 18 years old, we assume that they will be following local children at work rulings and the Children and Young Persons Act.

-ASSOCIATE MEMBER: Other persons connected with the disco industry, including spouses of Full Members, who are not working DJs, including retired members who wish to maintain membership.
+- ASSOCIATE MEMBER: Other persons connected with the disco industry including spouses of Full and Supporting Members, who are not working DJs, including retired members who wish to maintain membership.

-AFFILIATE MEMBER: The National Executive Committee may, at its discretion, offer membership to organisations or individuals who support the objectives of the Association, with or without payment of subscriptions.
+- AFFILIATE MEMBER: The NEC may, at its discretion, offer membership to organisations or individuals who support the objectives of the Association, with or without payment of subscriptions.

 All categories, except Full Members, may be subject to limitations on additional benefits or services, as determined by the NEC from time to time and/or by the suppliers of such benefits or services and/or by virtue of specific regulations or legislation (e.g.: age limits).

-Each member may opt to join a local branch if one is present in their locality.
-All members are permitted to attend meetings of any local branch (subject to any meeting charges), but may not vote, except at their own ‘home’ branch.
+Each member may opt to join a local branch if one is present in his or her locality.
+All members are permitted to attend meetings of any local branch (subject to any meeting charges), but may not vote on branch matters, except at their own ‘home’ branch.

 All information shall be in writing* and contain the full name and address of the person(s) laying such information.
 All information shall be sent to the National Secretary within fourteen days of an occurrence, if possible, but in any case within one month of the occurrence.